smfulton70/phase-0-tracks/web_dev/jquery/notes.md

  be able to remember what I read.

  -As I approach the two-hour mark, I will see if there are any online tests that I can take that will assess my knowledge to see if I'm on track.

+ RELEASE 1:

+ -Well, my first plan of attack was starting the Codeacademy.com course in jQuery.
+It claimed that the course was about 3 hours long.
+Well, I spent a good hour on the class on Codeacademy.com, even though it was recommended that we not use it exclusively.
+It really tested me to get the syntax correct on typing the

+ $(document).ready(function(){

+ });

+ correctly.
+It constantly gave me feedback (purposely vague) on what I did incorrect, and so I was forced to look at my code very carefully to see where I made errors.

+ -After an hour on codeacademy.com, I decided to take a look at what w3schools.com had in the way of a jQuery tutorial.
+I spent a good 40 minutes on that site, working through the tutorials that covered: Intro, Get Started, Syntax, Selectors, and Events.
+I think that was also time well-spent.
+I then went to Google and started googling jQuery tutorials, and found a really good PDF on tutorialspoint.com that is pretty much a book on jQuery.
+I took a scan through it and felt that it was definitely good enough for our purposes.
+I went through and made other bookmarks on other resources that are jQuery-related.